Keith P. Tompkins Woodturning Studio

 My perseverance did not go unnoticed; I eventually became assistant to the company President, where I was responsible for designing and building prototype furniture pieces, and the jigs and fixtures required to put them into production.
 I was granted several design and utility patents for this work.
 I was also responsible for training new employees and overseeing production in the shop.
 Subsequently, I was employed by several other cabinet shops before I began my own custom furniture business.
 Gradually, my interests have evolved, from making functional furniture pieces to creating artistic wood turnings.

-It has been over forty years since I created my first lathe-turned objects, yet I feel the same sense of accomplishment when I take an abstract concept and transform it into a completed object.
+It has been over fifty years since I created my first lathe-turned objects, yet I feel the same sense of accomplishment when I take an abstract concept and transform it into a completed object.
 Working at the lathe gives me a sense of complete freedom; and allows me to explore the limits of my creative ability.
 I find inspiration comes in many forms; a walk in the woods, the appearance of folds in a piece of fabric, or even a seemingly insignificant life experience.
 I keep a sketchbook handy; there is no way of knowing when inspiration will hit next.
 I expect each piece I produce to reflect my experiences as a furniture maker as well as a wood turner, as I strive to produce bold, dynamic pieces that reveal a small part of me.
 My woodworking career continues to lead me in new and often unexpected directions.
 I believe the best is yet to come.

 Keith P. Tompkins